riskframe/ai-rmm/framework/govern-2.2.md

 ### Govern 2.2.2.
 Provide Regular Refresher Training.

+Regular refresher training is essential to ensure that personnel and partners maintain proficiency in AI risk management practices over time.
+These sessions should revisit key concepts and updates in policies, procedures, and industry best practices to reinforce knowledge and address any emerging challenges or advancements in AI technology.
+By providing ongoing opportunities for learning and skill development, organizations can enhance the effectiveness of their risk management efforts and uphold a culture of continuous improvement and accountability among their workforce.

+Regular refresher training sessions are crucial to keep personnel and partners abreast of the latest AI risk management practices, regulatory updates, and technological advancements.
+By customizing these sessions to address emerging risks and including case studies of successful risk management implementations, organizations can ensure that their workforce remains well-equipped to effectively mitigate AI-related risks and uphold compliance with relevant standards and regulations.

 #### Sub Practices

 1. Schedule regular refresher training sessions to ensure that personnel and partners remain up-to-date on the latest AI risk management practices, evolving technologies, and regulatory requirements.